ACS-Analysts/training-containers/README.md

 ## Using the sandbox
 Some of the training modules use a sandbox VM to simulate a second machine on the network.
 There's no reason you couldn't run all the tutorial modules in the VM though if you'd prefer.
+Windows users in particular should probably go straight to using the sandbox and not bother installing all the required applications.
 The sandbox contains all the prerequisite software needed for the demo.
 For more information, please read [Playing in the Sandbox](doc/playing_in_the_sandbox.md).

 ## Prerequisites
 If you'd like to run the training modules on your local machine you'll need